 President Trump presented his 2017 budget to Congress back in May.
 This budget calls for significant increases in spending, but also contains some troubling cuts.
-One the more significant proposed cuts would have resulted in the loss of more than $3 billion to veterans suffering from service connected disabilities that are so severe they are unable to maintain employment.
+One of the more significant proposed cuts would have resulted in the loss of more than $3 billion to veterans suffering from service connected disabilities that are so severe they are unable to maintain employment.
 Following substantial pressure for veterans groups, Secretary of the VA David Shulkin -- originally a proponent of the measure -- reversed course on the proposal late last month.

 Currently veterans who are unable to work due to service-connected disabilities can be paid at the 100-percent rate even if their disabilities do not add up to 100-percent under VA’s Rating Schedule.
 This program is called Individual Unemployability (IU).
 The proposed budget would eliminate this benefit once the veteran reaches the age at which he could receive Social Security retirement.
 Veterans currently receiving both Social Security retirement and IU would see their IU benefits terminated.